 Here you need to add Fusion test script that comprises of more than one test type e.g. Web and DB

-Note: Refer to section 6 (Adding a Test script) for adding respective tests
+Note: Refer to section 6 Adding a Test Script for adding respective tests

 com.frameworkbase – this will contain DriverBase.java class.